FREE SHIPPING on orders of $85 or more

 The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 It was up to the priest or the scribe taking the official records to determine how the spoken name was to be made literal.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Code have included Code, Codd, Codde, Coad, Coade and others.

-Another 89 words (6 lines of text) are included under the topic Early Code Notables in all our PDF Extended History products.
+Another 27 words (2 lines of text) are included under the topic Early Code Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Code family moved to Ireland, but this topic is not covered in this excerpt.
-Another 149 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 149 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 During the latter half of the 19th and the beginning of the 20th century, the people of Wales journeyed to North America to find a new life.
 They made major contributions to the arts, industry and commerce of both Canada and the United States, and added a rich cultural heritage to their newly adopted societies.
 A look at the immigration and passenger lists has shown a number of people bearing the name Code: